Listen: Gaza professor’s recording he asked to be published if he was killed

 A prominent Palestinian professor recorded an interview he said should be shared in the event of his death, before he was killed in an Israeli airstrike on 6 December.

-Dr Refaat Aleerar, a father of six, was killed in Shujaiya, east of Gaza City.
+Dr Refaat Alareer, a father of six, was killed in Shujaiya, east of Gaza City.

 CNN spoke to the academic in October, and he later gave written consent for a recording to be shared if he died.